grpc/proposal/L44-python-rich-status.md

 ### Why we need a new package `grpcio-status`?

-Although we can't enforce the consistency of status code, status message, and status details, there is still value for the new package to help developers validate that.
+Although the grpcio package can't enforce the consistency of status code and status message with the information embedded in the rich `Status` proto, there is still value to provide an additional package - one which can depend on protobuf and is able to verify that these elements are consistent - to help developers use the API in its intended fashion..
 It demonstrates our recommendation through the design.

 One more reason is that in the future, the `google.rpc.status.Status` may not be the only status proto we accept.
 This package provides a straightforward mapping between different status proto message.